Genoil/amenland/README.md

 + **?**: There are no other outputs.
 Or are there?

 ## Radio Zwijn
 The Amenland plugin and the Amenator are brought to you by [Radio Zwijn](https://www.youtube.com/channel/UCq4lQI_iIkHyHzWCdkAC6Fg).
-Thanks to my buddies at Radio Zwijn for providing me with a feedback and various valuable assets used in the production!
+Thanks to my buddies at Radio Zwijn for providing me with feedback and various valuable assets used in the production!

 ## Licenses
 All source code in this repository is copyright © 2022 Jan Willem Penterman/Genoil and licensed under GNU GPLv3

-All graphics including the Radio Zwijn logo, panels and components are copyright © 2022 Jan Willem Penterman/Genoil and may not be used in derivative works.
+All graphics including the panels and components are copyright © 2022 Jan Willem Penterman/Genoil and may not be used in derivative works.
+Radio Zwijn logo copyright © Radio Zwijn.

 ## Donate
 Altough the Amenator is provided completely free of charge, you're welcome to buy me a beer: